AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 ## Prerequisites and planning

-{add information about prereqs and planning that customers need to complete before getting started with the use case}
+{add information about prereqs and planning that customers must complete before getting started with the use case}

-## How to achieve the use case: high level overview
+## How to achieve the use case: high-level overview

 ![Prospecting use case high-level visual overview.](/help/rtcdp/assets/partner-data/enrichment-use-case-overview.png)

 1. As a **customer**, you license attributes from the **partner**.
 2. As a **customer**, you extend your profile data and governance model to accommodate **partner**-provided attributes.
-3. As a **customer**, you export audiences that you want enriched keyed off of Personal Identifiable Information (PII) or hashed-PII to the **partner**.
+3. As a **customer**, you export audiences that you want enriched keyed off Personal Identifiable Information (PII) or hashed-PII to the **partner**.
 4. The **partner** appends licensed attributes for the profiles that they are able to match against.
 Optionally, a Partner ID can be included and ingested into the partner scoped ID namespace.
 5. Real-Time CDP appends enriched attributes into the customer profile.

 ## How to achieve the use case: step-by-step instructions

-Read through the sections below which include links to further documentation, to complete each of the steps in the high level overview above.
+Read through the sections below which include links to further documentation, to complete each of the steps in the high-level overview above.

 ### License attributes from the partner

-To license attributes from a data partner, you need to {ANSHUMAN TO PROVIDE INFO}
+To license attributes from a data partner, you must {ANSHUMAN TO PROVIDE INFO}

-In this step, you also need to create a new identity type of the type [Partner ID](/help/identity-service/namespaces.md).
-Link to how to create a new identity and to the Partner ID identity type
+In this step, you also must create a new identity type of the type [Partner ID](/help/identity-service/namespaces.md).
+Link to how to create an identity and to the Partner ID identity type

 ### Extend your profile data and governance model to accommodate partner-provided attributes.